cggos/slamkit/docs/index.rst

 ..
-SLAMPark documentation master file, created by sphinx-quickstart on Tue May 19 23:25:56 2020.
+SLAMKit documentation master file, created by sphinx-quickstart on Tue May 19 23:25:56 2020.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to SLAMPark's documentation!
+Welcome to SLAMKit's documentation!
 ====================================

 .. image:: imgs/slam.jpg